 In this article, we aim to clear up some of the confusion.
 We’ll explain the basics of how these modes work when it makes sense to use them, and where they fall short.
-At the end, we will give you our suggestions on what to do when you need greater privacy protection than what these built-in modes provide.
+In the end, we will give you our suggestions on what to do when you need greater privacy protection than what these built-in modes provide.

 How do Private Browsing Modes Work?

-Private Browsing / Incognito modes work by keeping certain information from being stored on your computer.
+Private Browsing/Incognito modes work by keeping certain information from being stored on your computer.
 While this information is saved during your session, as soon as you close your browser window, the information is supposed to be deleted from your computer.

 By doing this, browsers make things difficult for a snoop who wants to see what you have been doing online and has access to your computer.